WPBeginner

 3. How to display featured images next to recent blog posts?

-The WordPress block editor comes with a ‘Latest Posts’ block which allows you to display recent posts with post thumbnails.
+The WordPress block editor comes with a ‘Latest Posts’ block that allows you to display recent posts with post thumbnails.

-4. How to remind authors to add featured image in WordPress?
+4. How to remind authors to add featured images in WordPress?

 Featured images are prominently displayed on your homepage, blog page, and other archive pages.

-You can install and activate the Require Featured Image plugin, which will show a notification when anyone tries to publish a post without featured image.
+You can install and activate the PublishPress Checklist plugin, which will show a notification when anyone tries to publish a post without a featured image.

 For more details, see our article on how to require featured images in WordPress.